mitchellwaite/OpenCV_VS2017/README.md

-# Installation of OpenCV 3.4.0 on Windows with Visual Studio 2015 or 2017
+# Installation of OpenCV 3.4.0 on Windows, compatible with Visual C++ 2015 or 2017 Libraries

 Step 1: Get the chocolatey package manager.
 Find the instructions at https://chocolatey.org/

 Step 2: Open a command prompt as an administrator.
 Install openCV with `choco install -y opencv`.
 At the time of writing, chocolatey has version `3.4.0`

+## Manual Install
 Alternatively, install OpenCV from `https://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.4.0/opencv-3.4.0-vc14_vc15.exe/download`

+## OpenCV with extra goodies
+The chocolatey version doesn't come with all the extra modules and non-free algorithms.
+If you need those, download this package: `https://drive.google.com/file/d/193m8zam2k2ybu3BZ2iF2me07hrGS5_Iw/view`.
+This package only supports VC15/Visual Studio 2017.
+Drop the `tools` folder from the 7z file in to C:, and follow the instructions from step 3 for VS2017.

 Step 3: Install Visual Studio  2015 or 2017.
 Ensure you have "Desktop Development with C++" support enabled.